 It’s that time of the year again.
-You are preparing your annual appeal, asking your donors to support your operations.
+You’re writing your annual appeal letter, asking your donors to support your operations.
 Or you’re possibly just starting your nonprofit journey, and this is your first go at direct mail fundraising.
 Either way, you’re trying to find the edge that will bring you to your goal.

 Understanding the importance of your annual appeal letters is integral for your organization.
 To help you with these letters, below are three big, overarching strategies to remain focused on as you’re writing your fundraising appeal letter.

 First, let’s begin by understanding the background of an annual appeal letter.

 How to start an appeal letter: be tactful in your approach

 When all is said and done, an appeal letter is merely you communicating your nonprofit’s needs to the donor and giving them the opportunity to make a difference.
 Part of the appeal is making the ask, or the request for a gift.
 In any case where such an ask is involved, it’s important to be mindful of your relationship and communication history with your donors.